RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab07.md

 Downloaded: http://nexus.devsecops.svc.cluster.local:8081/repository/maven-public/org/jboss/bom/jboss-eap-javaee7/7.0.1.GA/jboss-eap-javaee7-7.0.1.GA.pom (24 kB at 57 kB/s)
 ```

-Or, if we wanted to specify a different settings file, we could pass it as an additional param (of course, the example below would fail because the cicd-settings.xml file doesn't contain the correct configuration for a build):
+Alternatively, if we wanted to specify a different settings file, we could pass it as an additional param (of course, the example below would fail because the `cicd-settings.xml` file doesn't contain the correct configuration for a build):
 ```bash
 tkn task start --inputresource source=tasks-source --param GOALS=clean  --param SETTINGS_PATH=configuration/cicd-settings.xml simple-maven